strimzi/strimzi-kafka-oauth/examples/docker/strimzi-kafka-image/README.md

 This image adds a `/opt/kafka/libs/oauth` directory, and copies the latest jars for OAuth support in it.
 Then it puts this directory as the first directory on the classpath.

-The result is that most recent Strimzi Kafka OAuth jars and their dependencies are used, because they appear on the classpath before the ones that are part of `strimzi/kafka:latest-kafka-2.4.0` which are located in `/opt/kafka/libs` directory.
+The result is that the most recent Strimzi Kafka OAuth jars and their dependencies are used, because they appear on the classpath before the ones that are part of `strimzi/kafka:latest-kafka-2.4.0` which are located in the `/opt/kafka/libs` directory.

 Building